 We sponsored our annual free picnic and cookout for the AU Campus on September 14, 2012.
 Approximately 300 people were served, receiving AU UMC cups with our web address.

 Our chaplain dressed up as John Wesley and delivered the sermon “Catholic Spirit”.
 A discussion followed.
 (8)

 On successive days, the UM community tented on the quad offering hospitality, games, crafts and other information about the community.
 (50).
 Students also made tie-dyed t-shirts on the quad using fabric markers to add their own designs.
 (100*)

 We had a regular presence at summer orientation 2012 and added about 15 names and e-mail addresses to our mailing list.
 This is a drastically lower number than usual, which is normally around 40.
 The lower numbers may be the result of happenstance (scheduling of conflicting events during the Orientation sessions), but it seems reasonable to conclude that the lower number of students signed up correlates in some way to the lower numbers of freshmen involved at the beginning of the year.

 D. Club Fair and Tabling

 The United Methodist Student Association had a table at the Campus Club Fair at which we distributed materials about the ministry, along with t-shirts, cups, lanyards and other materials.
-The UMSA also tabled in the campus center and offered hot chocolate on the quad during February.
+The UMSA also tabled in the campus center and offered hot chocolate on the quad during the winter.

 In addition, during winter finals as with previous years, I tabled in the Mary Graydon Center, offering “Spiritual Therapy Through Chocolate” and giving out free chocolates and other snacks to stressed out college students during finals.